HIPAA and HITECH

-If you have questions concerning HIPAA, we will be happy to schedule a convenient time for you to meet with one of our attorneys at our Atlanta or Augusta office or by telephone consultation.
-To schedule a consultation, email us at email@example.com or contact us at the office nearest you.
+If you have questions concerning HIPAA, we will be happy to schedule a convenient time for you to speak with one of our experienced health attorneys.
+Contact us today.

 DISCLAIMER: Any result this law firm or any lawyer of this law firm may achieve on behalf of one client in one matter does not necessarily indicate similar results can be obtained for other clients.